My 'What To Expect' Guide

 Once the fun is done, you’re probably going to want to just kick your feet up and pat yourself on the back.
 Expressing so much creativity is exhausting!
 Let me take it from here and work my magic.
 I know you’ll probably have a ton of questions, so treat this section as kind of the post-shoot FAQ.
 If you can’t find your answers here, let me know and I'll make sure every last question is answered and every request fulfilled to the best of my ability.

-- When Will I Receive the Final Images?
+When Will I Get to See My Images?

 Sure, you may hear the shutter click and see the flash go off many more times than your finalized photos would show.
-But that doesn’t mean they all met the quality and reputation of Jonathan Garcia Photography.
+But that doesn’t mean they all met the quality standards I’ve set for myself.
 For example, some photos are taken in quick succession to avoid blinking shots, others are taken to test lighting conditions in a particular spot.
-I reserve the right to take out any images with technical issues and/or imperfections that can’t be corrected in Photoshop or any other images that don’t represent my high standards.
+I reserve the right to discard any images with technical issues and/or imperfections that can’t be corrected in Photoshop or any other images that don’t reflect my high standards.
 This ensures the photos you receive are of the caliber and grade you expect from me.

 Maybe, maybe not!
-You will get the best of the best, and I try not to be too repetitive with poses and looks.
-It’s always my goal to mix it up and give you a sampling of everything that was done during the session.
-However, if a pose or two just didn’t work out as well as originally envisioned, they may not be included.
+It’s always my goal to deliver a variety of looks from your session.
+However, if a pose or two just didn’t work out as well as originally envisioned, they may not be included in your Gallery Reveal.
 Trust that you will not get anything less than the best!